Gwyneth Paltrow: Chris Martin 'is like my brother'

 - She said she and Martin put their children first

-(CNN)Exes Gwyneth Paltrow and Chris Martin have manged to segue their past love into more of a sibling type situation.
+(CNN)Exes Gwyneth Paltrow and Chris Martin have managed to segue their past love into more of a sibling type situation.

 The actress and "Goop" founder appeared on "The Late Show with Stephen Colbert" Thursday and talked about her relationship with the Coldplay frontman.